-This report summarizes the status and most recent forecast of Oregon's Unemployment Insurance (UI) Trust Fund through 2027.
+This report summarizes the status and most recent forecast of Oregon's Unemployment Insurance (UI) Trust Fund through 2028.
 This report is based on data from the Oregon Employment Department, U.S. Department of Labor, and Oregon Office of Economic Analysis.
 This report is released four times per year - March, June, September, and December.
 The actual data in each report is through the previous quarter, except for employment data which lags an additional quarter.
-For example, this report includes actual UI data through the third quarter of 2023 and actual employment data through the second quarter of 2023.
-The forecast will be extended through 2028 in March 2024.
-This report does not include any changes, such as changes in economic conditions or new legislation, after November 29, 2023.
+For example, this report includes actual UI data through the fourth quarter of 2023 and actual employment data through the third quarter of 2023.
+This report does not include any changes, such as changes in economic conditions or new legislation, after February 29, 2024.

-State benefit payments from the UI Trust Fund were approximately \$466 million in 2022 and are forecast to be \$721 million in 2023 and \$740 million in 2024.
-The September forecast was \$466 million in 2022, \$681 million in 2023, and \$699 million in 2024.
-The expectation of an increase in state benefit payments in 2023 and 2024 is driven by an increase in forecast seasonally adjusted initial claims, seasonally adjusted continued claims, and the average weekly benefit amount.
+State benefit payments from the UI Trust Fund were approximately \$729 million in 2023 and are forecast to be \$749 million in 2024 and \$820 million in 2025.
+The December forecast was \$725 million in 2023, \$740 million in 2024 and \$811 million in 2025.
+The expectation of an increase in state benefit payments in 2024 and 2025 is driven by an increase in forecast seasonally adjusted initial, continued claims, and average weekly benefit amount.

-Employer contributions to the UI Trust Fund were approximately \$1.2 billion in 2022 and are forecast to be \$1.0 billion in 2023 and \$1.2 billion in 2024.
-The September forecast was \$1.2 billion in 2022, \$1.1 billion in 2023, and \$1.3 billion in 2024.
+Employer contributions to the UI Trust Fund were approximately \$1.0 billion in 2023 and are forecast to be \$1.2 billion in 2024 and \$1.3 billion in 2025.
+The December forecast was \$1.0 billion in 2023, \$1.2 billion in 2024, and \$1.3 billion in 2025.

-The expectation is that the UI Trust Fund will remain solvent.
-Forward funding - the accumulation of pre-recession reserves - is necessary to maintain solvency while avoiding the need to replenish the UI Trust Fund with alternative funding sources (federal loans, CARES recovery funds, ARPA recovery funds, nonfederal loans, and state general funds).
-The balance was \$5.3 billion on March 30, 2023.
+The expectation is that the UI Trust Fund will remain in good financial standing.
+Forward funding - the collection of pre-recession reserves - is necessary to maintain solvency while avoiding the need to replenish the UI Trust Fund with alternative funding sources (federal loans, CARES recovery funds, ARPA recovery funds, nonfederal loans, and state general funds).
+The balance was \$5.8 billion on December 31, 2023.
 This means the UI Trust Fund fully recovered from the Pandemic Recession.
-The expectation is that the balance will increase less rapidly than in the September 2023 forecast because of the changes in state benefit payments and contributions discussed above.
+The expectation is that the balance will increase less rapidly than in the December 2023 forecast because of the changes in state benefit payments and contributions discussed above.